JKOK005/AdaptiveStream/README.md

 Please see [compaction rules](adaptivestream/Rules/Compaction) for more details.

+### Compaction policies
+Compacting merges the last expert with the fallback expert.
+This shrinks the ensemble size by 1.

+Please see [compaction policies](adaptivestream/Policies/Compaction) for more details.

 ### MoE Ensemble
 An ensemble consists of a collection of expert models.
 Each model is tuned on a specific snapshot of the data.
 We have